 Through our houses we aim to enhance and complement all other aspects of College life.
 In particular, we look to enable girls to:

-Each House has its own unique character.
-As a member of staff in one of the boarding houses, you will join a team of between five and eight full and part-time staff, led by an experienced Housemistress and her Deputy.
-Our full-time Housestaff are residential and you will live and work alongside your colleagues, with regular scheduled time off.
+Each House has its own unique character, and our Housestaff join us from a wide variety of backgrounds, each bringing their own unique skills and attributes to the role.
+As a member of staff in one of the houses, you will join a team of between five and eight full and part-time staff, led by an experienced Houseparent and a Deputy.
+The full-time Housestaff in our boarding houses are residential and you will live and work alongside your colleagues, with regular scheduled time off.
 You are provided with your own furnished apartment within the house.
-Our Housestaff join us from a wide variety of backgrounds and each person brings their own unique skills and attributes to the role.

 Working in a House is varied and the work you do will depend upon your particular rota and whether you are working in a Junior or Sixth Form house.
 Alongside the more routine jobs, such as general housekeeping and laundry (College does have a fully staffed laundry so you are not required to do all the washing!), you will be involved in things such as ensuring the girls are up and out in the morning or settled down at night, helping with weekend activities, overseeing homework or supervising meal times.
 For the younger girls, there is an exciting programme of activities and events to fill their time at weekends, whilst the older girls are kept busy with work, matches and rehearsals as well as having time for friends and personal relaxation.
 In the Sixth Form houses, your involvement with the girls will revolve more around supporting them as they prepare to take their A Level or IB examinations, as they apply to universities or in helping them to make their own decisions as they become young adults.

 A significant part of your role will also involve communicating with parents – face-to-face, by email or phone and in person, as well as administrative work.
 Another important part of the role is to be there for the girls should they need pastoral support and guidance, encouragement or discipline.